United Way of Broward County fights for the health, education and financial stability of everyone in our community.

 Education & Experience:

-- Minimum of five years related experience in Human Service delivery and/or administration.
+- Minimum of three years related experience in Human Service delivery and/or administration.

 - Experience working in Behavioral Health and Behavioral Systems required.